zxlooong/hdcookbook/trunk/AuthoringTools/profiler/README.txt

    (From the left side menu, under the 'Project tools', the third
     section has 'Documents & files').

-3. click on 'Tools and Libraries' you can see prefuse.jar (it's around 770KB file).
+3. click on 'Tools and Libraries' you can see prefuse.jar (it's around 770KB).
    (Expand hdcookbook folder on this page, to see Tools and Libraries folder).

-A property in the build file lets you choose between the two displays- a first approximation UI or the advanced browser.
+A property in the build file lets you choose enable the build of Profile Browser.
 In the user.vars.properties file, set advanced.ui to (yes or no) accordingly.

+To launch, I use a shell script like this:

+    #!/bin/sh
+    java -Xmx200m -cp \
+        $HOME/java.net/hdcookbook/bin/profiler.jar:$HOME/lib/prefuse.jar \
+	ProfileBrowser $*

 Profile Browser's features:
 ---------------------------